 - Only the person that starts the Ohmni call will be able to control Ohmni and have their webcam image shown on the screen.

 - We have only tested screen sharing to 2 other participants in addition to the Ohmni caller.
-It is possible that the call quality may reduce as you add more participants.
+Depending on your device and network specifications, it is possible that the call quality may reduce as you add more participants.

 - Familiar with setting up a video conference call using Zoom.